A verdict has been reached in the trial against Harvey Weinstein.

 His lawyer has called the allegations in the initial New York Times article "false and defamatory" and claimed a lawsuit against the publication is being prepped.

-As new allegations continue to be revealed, some of Hollywood's biggest stars are speaking out and sharing their own perspectives.
-Take a look at what some actors and actresses—who have and haven't worked with Harvey in the past—have to say.
+Take a look at what some actors and actresses—who have and haven't worked with Harvey in the past—have had to say about the accusations surrounding the producer.

 "When I arrived I was relieved to find another woman in his room and thought immediately that I was safe," she said in a statement posted on Instagram.
 "He asked us to kiss and she began some sort of advances upon his direction.
 I swiftly got up and asked him if he knew that I could sing.
 And I began to sing...I thought it would make the situation better...more professional...like an audition...I was so nervous.
 After singing I said again that I had to leave.
 He walked me to the door and stood in front of it and tried to kiss me on the lips.
 I stopped him and managed to get out of the room."